Skip to main content

 Tick Surveillance, Water Year 2025-2026

-A female Ixodes pacificus tick on a dry blade of grass.
+A female Ixodes pacificus tick on a sampling flag.

-Laboratory staff began winter surveillance for adult Ixodes pacificus (Western black-legged ticks) in November.
+District laboratory staff continued winter surveillance for adult Ixodes pacificus (Western black-legged ticks) in February.
 Ticks are collected by dragging a one-meter square sheet of white flannel over the vegetation alongside trails; a technique called “flagging.”
-Ixodes pacificus ticks are tested for Borrelia burgdorferi (the causative agent of Lyme disease), as well as Borrelia miyamotoi (the agent of hard-tick relapsing fever) and Anaplasma phagocytophilum (the agent of granulocytic anaplasmosis).
+Ixodes pacificus ticks are brought back to the District and tested for pathogens.
+Collections will continue through the spring.

 Park/Neighborhood Nearest City/Town Number of Ix. pacificus adults